 Art is and remains pure craftsmanship.
-Re-Art strives to contribute properly to this unique craftsmanship and to preserve it, which is why it introduced the ‘Certified Art Giclée’ quality mark even in 2003.
+Our company strives to contribute properly to this unique craftsmanship and to preserve it, which is why we introduced the ‘Certified Art Giclée’ quality mark in 2003.
 The Certified Art Giclée™ quality mark is the pre-eminent European standard for original limited giclée fine art printing editions.
-Thanks to the Certified Art Giclée™ a distinction is created between original, high-grade and valuable museum quality giclées and the inkjet prints of often disappointing quality, which are nonetheless offered under the name of giclée.
-The Certified Art Giclée™ logo guarantees consumers, artists, galleries and museums the very highest quality and a long life span of the relevant giclées, which are always accompanied by a certificate of authenticity.
+Thanks to the Certified Art Giclée™ a distinction is created between original, high-grade, and valuable museum quality giclées and the inkjet prints of often disappointing quality, which are nonetheless offered under the name of giclée.
+The Certified Art Giclée™ logo guarantees consumers, artists, galleries, and museums the very highest quality and a long lifespan of the relevant giclées, which are always accompanied by a certificate of authenticity.
 Certified Art Giclée™ also guarantees that there will never be more prints made than agreed with the artist.
-If it concerns an edition of 25, then we shall never make more than 25.
+If it concerns an edition of twenty-five, then we shall never make more than twenty-five.

 Fine Art Prints

 Giclée prints are high-grade reproductions of works of art.
 The giclée fine art print is a contemporary digital printing technique which meets the highest requirements set for graphic work by artists, museums, and art collectors.
 Just like the Fine Art print and the photo print, the giclée fine art print has conquered an equivalent position in the art world among the better known traditional graphic arts such as the etching, silkscreen, and lithography.

 Various museums in the world exhibit giclées instead of the original works of art when the originals are too vulnerable to be displayed.
 This testifies to the giclée as a quality tour the force, provided all requirements set by museums are satisfied, including the ISO 9706 and NEN2728 standards, and provided the giclées are produced in a high-quality process.

 - Guarantee on colourfastness and durability